Why do Chihuahuas bark so much?

 4. Have A Plan When Guests Come Over

-The best way for how to stop a Chihuahua from barking at strangers is to have a plan in place before guests come over.
+The best way to stop a Chihuahua from barking at strangers is to have a plan in place before guests come over.

-This might mean crating or putting your dog in another room when someone comes over so they can’t run to the door and bark at the person.
+This might mean crating or putting your dog in another room so they can’t run to the door and bark at the person.

-Our Chihuahua does well with meeting guests outside first and then we all walk inside together.
+Our Chihuahua does well with meeting guests outside first.
 We have the guest toss some treats at him so he associates them with something positive.